 - 5) Set the temperature to 132 degrees and turn on the sous vide machine.
 (You will know the machine is on when the water starts circulating.

 - 6) Sealing the Tri-Tip bag.
 To seal, lower the bag into the water.
 The water will force the air out if using a freezer bag.
 Once the top of the bag is lowered then seal, close the bag.A saver machine will remove the air for you.

 - After 8 hours in the sous vide lower the temperature down to 125 degrees for the remaining of the cooking time.Why?
 Think of it as a long rest time.
-The meat will "cooked" at this point, but we want the meat to become even more tender.
-That is why do lower the temperature to 125 for the remaining hours.
+The meat will be "cooked" at this point, but we want the meat to become even more tender.
+That is why you lower the temperature to 125 for the remaining hours.
 It's like a long rest on the meat.

 - Inspect the Tri-Tip